Coding guidelines

 • Type checking using mypy (static type checker for Python)

 To ease the development workflow, we have automated checking for these guidelines (everything except functional test cases).
-Users should run this script and fix any errors it suggests.
+Users can run this script and fix any errors it suggests.

 How to check for these guidelines?